How can we help?

 What is a Code Generator?

-A Code Generator, also called a hardware token or software application, generates unique security codes for two-factor authentication.
+A Code Generator — also called a hardware token or software application — generates unique security codes for two-factor authentication.
 This is the required method for providers whose NPI is not found in the iPrescribe verification system.

-How does the IP-Authorization-Stop-Binding process work?
+How does the token binding process work?

 Why iPrescribe Authenticator binding is stopped